Gonzalez & Waddington – Attorneys at Law

 b) Debts or the administrative costs associated with a larceny are not the proper subjects of a larceny.

-c) Erroneous allegation of ownership not a fatal defect.
+c) Erroneous allegation of ownership, not a fatal defect.

-d) To be guilty of larceny, accused must take property from one having a superior possessory interest.
+d) To be guilty of larceny, the accused must take property from one having a superior possessory interest.

 Element 3:

-That the property in question was of a value alleged, or of some value.
+That the property in question was of a value alleged or of some value.

 • Government item.
 Government price lists can be used to establish value.

 • Value tokens.
-Writings representing value may be considered to have the value which they represent, even though contingently, at the time of the theft.
+Writings representing value may be considered to have the value they represent, even though contingently, at the time of the theft.

 Element 4: